babybirdprd/skills-suck/README.md

 ```

 ## Philosophy
-We believe skills are for **humans to organize**, but `AGENTS.md` is for **machines to execute**. `skills-suck` bridges that gap by automating the compilation of your organizational structure into an optimized ماشين-readable format.
+We believe skills are for **humans to organize**, but `AGENTS.md` is for **machines to execute**. `skills-suck` bridges that gap by automating the compilation of your organizational structure into an optimized machine-readable format.

 ---